 Studies have shown quality control of this supplement to often be low.

-While some research suggests that DHEA might be slightly helpful in treating osteoporosis, depression and vaginal atrophy, there's little evidence to support anti-aging claims.
+While some research suggests that DHEA might be slightly helpful in treating depression and vaginal atrophy, there's little evidence to support anti-aging claims.
 Also, DHEA use can cause serious side effects.
 Avoid using this supplement.

 Safety and side effects

 DHEA is a hormone.
 Use of this supplement might increase levels of androgen and have a steroid effect.
 DHEA also might increase the risk of hormone-sensitive cancers, including prostate, breast and ovarian cancers.
 If you have any form of cancer or are at risk of cancer, don't use DHEA.

 Don't use DHEA if you're pregnant or breastfeeding.

 Consider avoiding use of DHEA if you have high cholesterol or a condition that affects the supply of blood to the heart (ischemic heart disease).
 DHEA might reduce high-density lipoprotein (HDL), or "good," cholesterol levels.

 Use of DHEA also might worsen psychiatric disorders and increase the risk of mania in people who have mood disorders.

 DHEA also might cause oily skin, acne and unwanted, male-pattern hair growth in women (hirsutism).